MileHacker Logo

 • Ethical Shopping Guidelines: Support local artisans and businesses directly.
 Remain mindful of purchasing items that may stem from endangered species (though this is less frequent in Jingzhou).

 • Shipping and Customs Information: Post offices can handle international shipping.
-Be aware of customs regulations for both China and your home country regarding restricted items, especially for cultural relics or certain food products.
+Understand the customs regulations for both China and your home country regarding restricted items, especially for cultural relics or certain food products.
 Declare items as required.

 Bargaining at Markets